본문 바로가기

 Expanding Trade Finance and Financial Support

 The government has announced plans to foster K-consumer goods-including food, cosmetics, pharmaceuticals, daily necessities, and apparel-as the next-generation export growth engine.
-To achieve this, it will strengthen Hallyu-linked marketing to expand markets, support the growth of small-scale and domestic-oriented businesses, and improve distribution and logistics channels specialized for consumer goods, such as cross-border e-commerce.
-The goal is to increase K-consumer goods exports to USD 70 billion by 2030.
+To achieve this, it will strengthen Hallyu-linked marketing to expand markets, support the growth of small-scale, micro, and domestically focused companies, and promote improvements in distribution and logistics specialized for consumer goods, such as cross-border e-commerce.
+The goal is to increase K-consumer goods exports to 70 billion dollars by 2030.

 Fostering Global K-Consumer Goods Companies in Cosmetics, Fashion, and Food...
 Targeting $70 Billion in Exports by 2030 At a cosmetics shopping mall in Myeongdong, Seoul, mostly foreign customers are selecting cosmetics.
 Photo by Younghan Heo younghan@

-An official from the Ministry explained, “Through a series of relay meetings with consumer goods companies, we identified export challenges.
-Companies expressed the need for support in areas such as marketing, logistics, certification, and intellectual property rights, all tailored to consumer goods.”
-The official added, “Accordingly, the government has prepared support measures focusing on resolving key challenges in marketing, logistics, and certification, as well as nurturing premium K-consumer goods companies.”
+An official from the Ministry of Trade, Industry and Energy stated, “Through a series of relay meetings with consumer goods companies, we identified export challenges.
+Companies expressed a need for support in areas such as marketing, logistics, certification, and intellectual property rights, all specialized for consumer goods.”
+The official added, “Accordingly, the government has prepared support measures focused on resolving key difficulties in ‘marketing, logistics, and certification’ and nurturing premium K-consumer goods companies.”

-First, the government will focus on fostering premium K-consumer goods companies with global competitiveness.
-Noting that 91% of domestic consumer goods companies are micro or small businesses with fewer than 10 employees, the government recognized the need for a “Corporate Growth Project” to help these companies secure mid- to long-term competitiveness and grow into global consumer goods enterprises.
+First, the government will focus on nurturing premium K-consumer goods companies with global competitiveness.
+With 91% of domestic consumer goods companies being micro or small businesses with fewer than 10 employees, the government believes they may face difficulties in securing mid- to long-term competitiveness.
+Therefore, it sees the need for a “corporate growth project” to foster global consumer goods enterprises.
 Through the “K-Consumer Goods Flagship Project (2026-2028),” which supports the joint overseas expansion of distribution networks and consumer goods companies, the government plans to cultivate leading K-consumer goods exporters.
-In addition, a new consultative body will be established to strengthen the linkage of consumer goods support projects across ministries, ensuring that cross-ministerial support for R&D, production, and design innovation is focused on corporate growth.
+It will also establish a new council to strengthen the linkage of consumer goods support projects across ministries, ensuring that R&D, production, and design innovation support is concentrated on business growth.

-To expand strategic entry into promising markets, the government will enhance support for entering major overseas online platforms.
-Through the “One Distribution Channel-One Trade Office Project,” the government will also support the entry of 1,000 companies into local online and offline distribution networks.
-A consultative body utilizing Official Development Assistance (ODA)-including KOTRA, Korea Trade Insurance Corporation, and the Korea International Trade Association-will be formed to explore entry into potential markets, such as developing K-food relief products.
-Furthermore, to help export companies secure liquidity, the government will expand trade insurance for K-consumer goods companies and promote preferential loan rates and increased guarantee limits through the creation of new cooperative finance programs between export platform companies and their partner companies.
+To expand strategic entry into promising markets, the government will enhance support for onboarding onto major overseas online platforms.
+Through the “One Distribution Network-One Trade Center Project,” it will also facilitate new entries into local on- and offline distribution networks for 1,000 companies.
+By forming a consultative body utilizing Official Development Assistance (ODA)-including KOTRA, Korea Trade Insurance Corporation, and the Korea International Trade Association-the government will seek to enter potential markets, such as by developing K-food relief supplies.
+Additionally, to help export companies secure liquidity, the government will expand trade insurance for K-consumer goods companies and introduce new win-win financing between export platform companies and their partner companies, offering preferential loan rates and increased guarantee limits.

 The government will also strengthen premium marketing for K-consumer goods linked to Hallyu.
-To expand Hallyu fandom into K-consumer goods fandom, it will host a “Hallyu Expo” combining K-pop performances with K-consumer goods experiences.
-Permanent exhibition and experience centers linked to K-culture will be established overseas (UAE) and domestically (COEX) to improve accessibility for foreign consumers.
-In addition, new support will be provided for installing “pop-up stores” in Hallyu hubs to spread K-trend experiences.
+To expand Hallyu fandom into K-consumer goods fandom, it will host the “Hallyu Expo,” combining K-pop performances with K-consumer goods experiences.
+Permanent exhibition and experience centers linked to K-culture will be established overseas (UAE) and domestically (COEX) to improve accessibility for international consumers.
+To further spread K-trend experiences, the government will newly support the installation of “pop-up stores” in Hallyu hubs.

-The government will expand efforts to discover K-consumer goods buyers through domestic and international exhibitions.
-By hosting the “K-Premium Consumer Goods Fair” in five overseas cities and supporting participation in major consumer goods exhibitions with a “Korea Pavilion,” the government will assist the marketing of 3,000 consumer goods companies.
-For overseas buyers visiting Korea for export consultations, the government will operate a “K-Consumer Goods Showcase” within the consultation events and offer Hallyu-linked experience programs to further promote and provide hands-on experiences of K-consumer goods.
+The government will also expand the discovery of K-consumer goods buyers through domestic and international exhibitions.
+It will support marketing for 3,000 consumer goods companies by hosting the “K-Premium Consumer Goods Fair” in five overseas cities and assisting participation in major consumer goods exhibitions through the “Korea Pavilion.”
+For overseas buyers visiting Korea for export consultations, the government will operate a “K-Consumer Goods Showcase” within the export consultation events and provide Hallyu-linked experience programs, thereby strengthening promotion and hands-on experience of K-consumer goods.

-Support for distribution and logistics specialized in consumer goods exports will also be expanded.
-To activate cross-border e-commerce for overseas consumers, the government will support the establishment of global online malls equipped with websites, apps, and overseas service centers.
-For small and medium-sized companies that have difficulty building their own online malls, the government will support overseas payment and delivery services by linking them with cross-border e-commerce agencies, and will operate a “Foreign Cross-Border E-Commerce Customer Experience Group” to further supplement and improve such services.
+Distribution and logistics support specialized for consumer goods exports will also be expanded.
+To activate cross-border e-commerce for overseas consumers, the government will support the establishment of global online malls equipped with websites, applications, and overseas service centers.
+For small and medium-sized companies that have difficulty building their own online malls, it will provide overseas payment and delivery services by linking with cross-border e-commerce proxy sites.
+The government will also operate a “foreign cross-border e-commerce customer experience group” to supplement and improve cross-border e-commerce services.

-In 10 major overseas regions, “K-Consumer Goods Logistics Desks” will be established to provide support services such as product collection, quality inspection, repackaging, and reshipment for returns and exchanges.
-The number of overseas joint logistics centers in key consumer goods regions will be increased from 302 this year to 322 next year, and logistics infrastructure tailored to the characteristics of consumer goods, such as returns and expiration dates, will be further strengthened.
-The maximum amount of logistics support through export vouchers will also be raised from 30 million won to 60 million won.
+In ten major overseas regions, the government will establish “K-Consumer Goods Logistics Desks” to provide support services such as collection, quality inspection, repackaging, and reshipment for returns and exchanges.
+It will also expand the number of overseas joint logistics centers in key consumer goods regions from 302 this year to 322 next year, strengthening logistics infrastructure tailored to consumer goods characteristics such as returns and expiration dates.
+The export voucher logistics support limit will also be increased from 30 million won to 60 million won.

-The government will continue to address export challenges related to overseas certification and non-tariff barriers.
-A “Consumer Goods Certification Support Team” will be established within the National Institute of Technology and Standards’ Overseas Certification Support Group to provide one-on-one tailored support for export companies.
-“Consumer Goods Certification Support Desks” will be set up in 20 trade offices in major and emerging countries to enhance local response through cooperation with local experts.
+The government will continue to address export challenges such as overseas certification and non-tariff barriers.
+A “Consumer Goods Certification Support Task Force” will be launched within the National Institute of Technology and Standards’ Overseas Certification Support Team to enhance one-on-one support for exporters.
+“Consumer Goods Certification Support Desks” will be established in 20 major and emerging country trade centers to strengthen local response through collaboration with local experts.

-Support for overseas certification costs and product labeling through export vouchers will be expanded, and an “AI-based Integrated Information System for Overseas Certification and Technical Regulations” will be established to provide chatbot consultations and reporting services.
-To support entry into halal markets in the Middle East and Southeast Asia, the government will offer online and offline halal certification consultations and consulting services, launch training programs for halal specialists, and newly designate 10 specialized halal trading companies.
+Support for overseas certification costs and product labeling through export vouchers will be expanded.
+An “AI-based Integrated Overseas Certification and Technical Regulation Information System” will be established to provide chatbot consultation and reporting services.
+To support entry into halal markets in the Middle East and Southeast Asia, the government will introduce new online and offline consultation and consulting services for halal certification, launch programs to train halal specialists, and newly designate ten halal-specialized trading companies.

 Fostering Global K-Consumer Goods Companies in Cosmetics, Fashion, and Food...
 Targeting $70 Billion in Exports by 2030

-Minister of Trade, Industry and Energy Kim Jeonggwan stated, “As the need for export diversification grows amid changes in the global trade environment, the worldwide spread of K-culture is providing new opportunities for our consumer goods exports.
-To lay the foundation for achieving USD 70 billion in K-consumer goods exports by 2030, we will swiftly implement the measures announced today and continue to identify and provide necessary support for our companies through close communication with the field.”
+Minister of Trade, Industry and Energy Kim Jeongkwan stated, “As the need for export diversification grows due to changes in the global trade environment, the global spread of K-culture is providing new opportunities for our consumer goods exports.
+To lay the foundation for achieving 70 billion dollars in K-consumer goods exports by 2030, we will swiftly implement the measures announced today, and continue to discover and provide the support our companies need through close communication with the field.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.